 What do you want to be when you grow up?
 I want to become a pilot

 What is your favorite food?
-Rice and meat
+Chicken and chips

 What is your favorite thing to do?
-Riding bikes
+Assembling things

 What is your favorite subject in school?
 English